 In uncontested Director elections, Directors are elected by the majority of votes cast.
-If an incumbent Director is not elected and no successor is elected, the Director must submit a resignation to the Board of Directors, which will decide whether to accept the resignation.
-The Board's decision and reasons in support of its decision will be publicly disclosed within 90 days of certification of the election results.
+If an incumbent Director is not elected and no successor is elected, the Director must submit a resignation to the Board, which will decide whether to accept the resignation.
+The Board's decision and reasons for its decision will be publicly disclosed within 90 days of certification of the election results.